TheimerTR/Assets_ZIP_Manager_with_PhysicsFS/docs/index.md

 - app->assetsManager->LoadData("data.xml", &buffer) //That data.xml file, is a type of file that saves the things that are included inside the Assets folder in a .xml.

-Now load the data form memory and save it, you will need:
+Now load the data from memory and save it, you will need:

 - pugi::xml_parse_result ... //where you will save the data